dmosthenes/CS50W/README.md

 ![Mail](https://github.com/dmosthenes/HTML-CSS-Javascript-Django-examples/blob/main/mail.gif?raw=true)

-An online auction site with the ability to create listings, bid on listings, add make comments.
+An online auction site with the ability to create listings, bid on listings, manage your watchlist, add make comments.
 Listings can be grouped by category.

 ![Commerce]()